Etsy

-Etsy, Inc. is an American e-commerce company focused on handmade or vintage items and craft supplies.
-These items fall under a wide range of categories, including jewelry, bags, clothing, home décor and furniture, toys, art, as well as craft supplies and tools.
+Etsy, Inc. is an American e-commerce company with an emphasis on the selling of handmade or vintage items and craft supplies.
+These items fall under a wide range of categories, including jewelry, bags, clothing, home decor, religious items, furniture, toys, art, music and books as well as craft supplies and tools.
 Items described as vintage must be at least 20 years old.
 The site follows in the tradition of open craft fairs, giving sellers personal storefronts where they list their goods for a fee of US$0.20 per item.
+Beginning in 2013, Etsy allowed sellers to sell mass-manufactured items.

-As of 31 December 2024, Etsy had over 100 million items in its marketplace, and the online marketplace for handmade and vintage goods connected 7.5 million sellers with 95.1 million buyers.
-At the end of 2022, Etsy had 2,790 employees.
-In 2022 Etsy had total sales, or Gross Merchandise Sales (GMS), of US$13.3 billion on the platform.
-In 2022, Etsy garnered a revenue of US$2.6 billion and registered a net loss of US$694 million.
-The platform generates revenue primarily from three streams: its Marketplace revenue includes a fee of 6.5% of final sale value, which an Etsy seller pays for each completed transaction, on top of a listing fee of 20 cents per item; Seller Services, Etsy's fastest growing revenue stream, includes fees for services such as "Promoted Listings", payment processing, and purchases of shipping labels through the platform; while Other revenue includes fees received from third-party payment processors.
+As of 31 December 2024, Etsy had over 100 million items in its marketplace, and the online marketplace for handmade and vintage goods connected 8 million sellers with 96 million buyers.
+At the end of 2024, Etsy had 2,400 employees.
+In 2024, Etsy had total sales, or gross merchandise sales (GMS), of US$12.6 billion on the platform.
+That year, Etsy garnered a revenue of $2.81 billion and registered a net gain of $303 million.
+The platform generates revenue primarily from three streams: its Marketplace revenue, which includes a fee of 6.5% of the final sale value, a listing fee of 20 cents per item, and Seller Services, which includes fees for services such as "Promoted Listings", payment processing, and purchases of shipping labels through the platform.
+Other revenue includes fees received from third-party payment processors.